umbraco/UmbracoDocs/Reference/Common-Pitfalls/index.md

 This means that there is now a minimum of __20,000__ new objects created and allocated in memory.
 The number of traversals/visits to each of these objects is now 5000 x 5000 = __25,000,000 (25 MILLION TIMES!)__

-_Side note: The other problem is the logic used to lookup related recipes is incredibly inneficient.
-Instead, each reciple should have a picker to choose its related recipe's and then each of those can just be looked up by their ID.
+_Side note: The other problem is the logic used to lookup related recipes is incredibly inefficient.
+Instead, each recipe should have a picker to choose its related recipe's and then each of those can just be looked up by their ID.
 (There's probably a few other ways to achieve this too!)_

 Which leads us on to the next anti-pattern...